karlduino/CO2monitorWifi/README.md

 [ESP32 microcontroller](), and a
 16x2 LCD display.

-Here I'm revising the [initial version of the project]() to work with an ESP32 (specifically ESP-WROOM-32), which is a low-cost microcontroller that includes wifi (and bluetooth).
-This will enable us to
+Here I'm revising the [initial version of the project](https://github.com/karlduino/CO2monitor) to work with an ESP32 (specifically
+ESP-WROOM-32), which is a low-cost microcontroller that includes wifi (and bluetooth).
+This will enable us to automatically log data (including time stamps) to a google spreadsheet using a google form.

-The version of ESP32 I bought has 30 pins and holes at the corners, and a micro-USB connector.
-It's a bit wider and longer than the Arduino Nano we were using before, but it should fit in the same space.
+The version of ESP32 I bought has 30 pins, holes at the corners for mounting, and a micro-USB connector.
+It's a bit wider and longer than the Arduino Nano we were using before, but it will fit in the same plastic box we have been using.

 ### Libraries